Matssch/performance-marketing-growth-case/03-paid-acquisition/paid-social.md

 ## Message strategy

 Search starts with a question the customer already has.

-Paid Social often needs to create the question first.

-That means the message needs to work differently.
+Paid Social often needs to create the question first, that means the message needs to work differently.
 Instead of starting with the product, I would often start with the customer problem.

 For example: